How about nothing?

 2 hours from Binsar is this gorgeous, must visit, secluded town of Kausani.
 It provides panoramic views of spectacular Himalayan peaks which include Trishul and Nanda Devi.

-Places to visit include Kausani tea esate, Rudradhari waterfall, Anashakti ashram and Baijnath temple.
+Places to visit include Kausani tea estate, Rudradhari waterfall, Anashakti ashram and Baijnath temple.

-I was mostly in awe of the the scenic beauty along the 58kms ride.
-The roads ran along the kosi river to quiet hills filled with colorful flower blooming trees of late March.
+I was mostly in awe of the scenic beauty along the 58kms ride.
+The roads ran along the Kosi river to quiet hills filled with colourful flower blooming trees of late March.
 Eventually, it showed up the grand, splendid mountains!

 Spring – Signifying rebirth and resurrection.
 These are the months to travel.
 To feel the air changing, new leaves and flowers blooming.

 Met a lot of travellers from the UK, France and Israel and had some great conversations about travelling, books and life in general.

 Also had the opportunity to talk to a lot of locals and villagers while giving them a ride.
 Though not in length, it was but pleasing and heartwarming to hear from them; their uncomplicated lives and happy simple routine.

 These were days where I just sat for hours in small cafes in awe of the disintegrating rays of the yellow star.